deanwampler/spark-scala-tutorial/README.markdown

 Let's discuss setup for local mode first.

-## Setup for Local Mode
+### Setup for Local Mode

 Working in *local mode* makes it easy to edit, test, run, and debug applications quickly.
 Then, running them in a cluster provides more real-world testing and finally production scalability and resiliency.

-We will build and run the examples and exercises using [SBT](http://www.scala-sbt.org/download.html) or [Lightbend Activator](http://lightbend.com/activator), which includes a web-based UI and the SBT command-line interface.

-[Activator](https://lightbend.com/activator) is part of the [Lightbend Reactive Platform](https://lightbend.com/platform/getstarted).
-It is a web-based environment for finding and using example templates for many different JVM-based toolkits and example applications.
-Once you've loaded one or more templates, you can browse and build the code, then run the tests and the application itself.
-This *Spark Workshop* is one example.

-You'll need either Activator or SBT installed.

-If you are not *already* viewing this tutorial in Activator, install it by following the instructions on the [get started](https://lightbend.com/platform/getstarted) page.
-After installing it, add the installation directory to your `PATH` or define the environment variable `ACTIVATOR_HOME` (MacOS, Linux, or Cygwin only).

-> **NOTE:** If you use Activator, version 1.3 or later is required.

-If you prefer SBT and you don't already have it installed, follow the instructions on the [download](http://www.scala-sbt.org/download.html) page.
+We will build and run the examples and exercises using [SBT](http://www.scala-sbt.org/download.html).
+You'll need to install SBT, if you don't already have it installed.
+Follow the instructions on the [download](http://www.scala-sbt.org/download.html) page.
 SBT puts itself on your path.
 However, if you have a custom installation that isn't on your path, define the environment variable `SBT_HOME` (MacOS, Linux, or Cygwin only).

 ### NOTE for Windows users